-Complaints regarding sex-based discrimination must contact the Title IX Coordinator found under the Statement of Non-Discrimination.
+Complaints regarding discrimination, harassment, sexbased discrimination, or retaliation must contact the Title IX Coordinator found under the Statement of Non-Discrimination.

 Definitions

 Complaint: The subject of a complaint is normally an action, decision or omission within the control or responsibility of the University's faculty or staff that causes a student to feel that policies have been incorrectly interpreted.
 A complaint is often resolved informally or through mediation.